-There are several key elements of this coconut lime chile shrimp that make it a star.
+There are several key elements of this coconut chile lime shrimp that make it a star.
 The first is the Anaheim chile sauce.
 To make the sauce, lightly toast the dried Anaheim chile and rehydrate the chilies in hot water for at least 30 minutes.
-Flip the chilies over a couple of times during the 30 minutes to make sure both sides are being rehydrated.
-Once soft, drain the chilies, reserving 1/2 cup of the water.
+Once softened, drain the chilies, reserving the water.
 Take off the stem and remove the seeds and blend up those chilies with the reserved water and canned chipotle with the adobo sauce.
 If you are feeling extra spicy, add more chipotle.

-Finish the sauce by simmering it with sauteed garlic, onion, sugar, and red wine vinegar.
-Give it a taste and season it with salt and pepper.
+Finish the sauce by simmering it with sauteed garlic, onion, sugar, red wine vinegar, and coconut milk.
+Simmer the sauce until it's reduced by about half, stirring occasionally.
+Add the butter, giving a little richness to the sauce, and season with salt and pepper.

-The second key element that makes the coconut lime chile shrimp so great is the shrimp!
-Make sure to purchase head-on, skin on jumbo shrimp.
+The second key element that makes the coconut chile lime shrimp so great is the shrimp!
+Make sure to purchase head-on, tail-on, skin-on jumbo shrimp.
 Don't get freaked out by the shrimp head - that's where a lot of the flavor is!

-Pour the coconut lime chile shrimp over the bread along with all of the beautiful juices and dig in.
+Serve the coconut chile lime shrimp with the crusty bread and dig in.
 This is a get-your-hands-dirty type of dish but, on the plus side, you get to suck all that sauce off your fingers at the end, so it's a win-win.
-Just as Roy Choi pointed out, this dish is more about the bread soaked up in all that saucy goodness more than the shrimp.
-I completely agree, but that doesn’t mean the shrimp isn’t darn good too!
 A beautiful dish all around.